 In 1 hour and 30 minutes from Andros, the ferry will get you to the next island Tinos (just check the ferry schedule at a local travel agency and book on the spot).
-Known primarily as a center of an annual pilgrimage that attracts orthodox Christians to its main church Panagia Evangelistria holding the miraculous icon of Virgin Mary, it has served as artistic destination and birthplace of important Greek painters and sculptors.
+Known primarily as a center of an annual pilgrimage that attracts orthodox Christians to its main church Panagia Evangelistria holding the miraculous icon of Virgin Mary, it has served as an artistic destination and birthplace of important Greek painters and sculptors.
 With around 80 windmills, Venetian fortifications uphill, dovecotes, and 50 vibrant villages, it inspires a serene, sophisticated attitude.

 Accommodation in Tinos

 Diles & Rinies.
-In a quiet inland area with breathtaking Aegean sea view, this 8-acre estate is built with 8 roomy villas meeting sustainability standards.
-Complemented with vineyards, olive tree, herb, and flower gardens, a large infinity pool with bar, a few private pools, an art gallery, and a gourmet farm-to-table restaurant, it is the perfect setting for ultimate relaxation.
+In a quiet inland area with a breathtaking Aegean sea view, this 8-acre estate is built with 8 roomy villas meeting sustainability standards.
+Complemented with vineyards, olive trees, herb, and flower gardens, a large infinity pool with bar, a few private pools, an art gallery, and a gourmet farm-to-table restaurant, it is the perfect setting for ultimate relaxation.
 Beauty and fitness services add up to the experience.
 The estate has a view to and is named after two tiny uninhabited Cycladic islands (Delos and Renia located off Mykonos) that were dedicated to the cult of Apollo and are usually visited for their ancient ruins.

 Mr & Mrs. White.
 Near the beach of St. John and a few minutes away from the town, this charming boutique hotel that is mixing modern clean aesthetics with traditional elements, offers high-quality services and amenities including a freshwater swimming pool, a chic lounge area, gardens, and a restaurant.